luqiang21/CarND-Vehicle-Detection/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 The pipeline still has some false positive cases in the video.
 Since I am not very familiar with python class, so it is hard for me to implement a class and average the heatmap over several images.
 A vehicle class will make the pipeline more robust.

+And also, different conditions of the road images like brightness, curvature and so on will include noise on the detection of vehicles.
+Rain or snow will bring greater difficulty for the detection of vehicles, since snow may cover some parts of a vehicle, there is no such data trained in the model.
+To solve this, similar images could be taken under rain/snow conditions to train the model to have a better prediction.
+Curved roads on mountainy cities also may fail my pipeline because the road is not a plane any more, then the content of the image will have more noises.